palewire/django-anss-archive/README.rst

 ------------

 * The Django web framework
-* A geospatial database backend like PostGIS
+* A geospatial database like PostGIS

 Getting started